Making Sense of School Options

 Why Families Choose WHPS

-While WHPS isn’t exclusively a school for high-achieving or gifted learners, many families turn to us because they believe their child deserves more than what traditional settings offer.
-We often hear from families that they appreciate the environment at WHPS—where their child’s natural strengths and curiosity are celebrated, where the curriculum is both rigorous and engaging, and where every student benefits from a personalized learning plan that inspires them to reach their full potential.
+While WHPS isn’t exclusively for high-achieving or gifted learners, many families choose our program because of the way it supports their child’s unique potential.
+Families often share that they value the environment at WHPS—one where their child’s natural strengths and curiosity are celebrated, the curriculum is both rigorous and engaging, and every student benefits from a personalized learning plan designed to help them thrive.

 What Sets Us Apart